MesserLab/SLiM/treerec/implementation.md

 ### Top-level metadata:

-Here's an example of the top-level metadata:
+*Note: this is out of date.* Here's an example of the top-level metadata:
 ```
 {
  "SLiM" : {